romanchaa997/Audityzer/docs/sherlock-code4rena-pitch.md

 ## Code4rena Contest Integration

-Web3FuzzForge enhances Code4rena contests by providing:
+Audityzer enhances Code4rena contests by providing:

 1. **Repeatable Verification**: Automated tests that auditors can run to verify fixes are properly implemented